Mosawo: Reception

 Mosawo became popular among Zoomers during the COVID-19 pandemic because of the lyrics to his song "Gyutto", and noted that he is a "talent that suddenly appeared during the COVID-19 pandemic".
-He charted 39 times in the Billboard Japans "Artist 100" peaking at 27th place on December 16, 2020.
+He charted 39 times in the Billboard Japan's "Artist 100" peaking at 27th place on December 16, 2020.
 Mosawo also charted twice for the "Artist 100 Year End" peaking at 63rd in 2021.